Your support team just handled their 1000th ticket this week. (hurray…?)

 With Kustomer, you get a 360-degree customer view, allowing agents to access full conversation histories and contextual data in one unified timeline—something Gorgias lacks.

-Additionally, Kustomer’s omnichannel capabilities far exceed Gorgias’ multi-channel approach
+Additionally, Kustomer’s omnichannel capabilities far exceed Gorgias’ multi-channel approach.

 With native support for voice, chat, email, social, and messaging apps in a single workspace, Kustomer ensures that agents never have to switch between platforms—leading to smoother, more efficient interactions.

 “Kustomer’s cutting-edge feature sets such as skill-based routing are the main reason why we’re sticking with the Kustomer platform.
-Without [it], we would really have an inefficient workforce.”Alexandra Bennett, Senior CS Specialist, Zwift.
+Without [it], we would really have an inefficient workforce.”—Alexandra Bennett, Senior CS Specialist, Zwift.

-Zendesk: Features, Use Cases, Pricing, Pros & Cons
+Zendesk: Features, Pricing, Pros & Cons

 Key Features

-Related Zendesk Features Mega Teardown: Advantages & Disadvantages
+Related → Zendesk Features Mega Teardown: Advantages & Disadvantages

 Pricing Plans

-• Suite Team. $55 per agent/month.
+- Suite Team: $55 per agent/month.

-• Suite Professional. $115 per agent/month.
+- Suite Professional: $115 per agent/month.

-• Suite Enterprise.
-Starts at $169 per agent/month.
+- Suite Enterprise: $169 per agent/month.

-Zendesk Support Plans
+Zendesk Support Only (Ticketing Only)

-• Support Team. $19 per agent/month.
+- Support Team: $19 per agent/month.

-• Support Professional. $55 per agent/month.
+- Support Professional: $55 per agent/month.

-• Support Enterprise. $115 per agent/month.
+- Support Enterprise: $115 per agent/month.

 How Zendesk Can Become Expensive Quickly